 Then one day we were shooting the breeze with the dock master who had already been helpful a time or two when Tom needed more prosaic items like nuts and bolts.

 This guy knew everything.
 He worked in the sanitation industry.
 He had um, connections.
 If you know what I mean.
 This being Boston.
 Wink wink.
 One day an old friend of his stopped by.
 Nothing to see here.
-Though the driver of that SUV was reportedly a really nice fella.
+Though the driver of that SUV was reportedly a really good fella.

 Anyway, Tom happened to mention how much trouble he was having getting aluminum plate material.